 There seems to be no shortage of task cards out there as a resource for students and teachers.
 The question is how to incorporate these tools as meaningful and engaging work in your classroom.
-I have compiled a list of ideas how I have used task cards in the last year or how I have seen other teachers use them.
+Here are some ways to get you started!

 10 Ways to Use Task Cards